By Jodi Mailander Farrell

 STAR ATTRACTIONS

-Orlando Film Festival, held in October, focuses on independent cinema, with more than 1,000 entries from filmmakers in more than 30 countries.
-The festival screens over 200 films at the Cobb Plaza Cinema Café theaters in downtown Orlando, with Q&As with the filmmakers in attendance.
+Orlando Film Festival, held in October and November, focuses on independent cinema, with more than 1,000 entries from filmmakers in more than 30 countries.
+The festival screens over 200 films at the CMX Plaza Cinema Café theaters in downtown Orlando, with Q&As with the filmmakers in attendance.

 OUT OF INDIA